Joshwaamein/linux-refresh/README.md

         chmod 777 – read, write, execute for all chmod 755 – rwx for owner, rx for group and world

+        chown - change file owner and group

+        ###EXAMPLES
+            chown root /u
+                    Change the owner of /u to "root".

+            chown root:staff /u
+                    Likewise, but also change its group to "staff".

+            chown -hR root /u
+                    Change the owner of /u and subfiles to "root".

         ##SSH: